sutoiku/puffin/docs/Monostore.md

 This is sufficient for reduced datasets of 20 TB in size compressed, or 100 TB to 200 TB in size uncompressed.

-A **reduced dataset** is the intermediary dataset produced by reducing the results of partial queries produced by the fleet of serverless functions.
+A **reduced dataset** is an intermediary dataset produced by reducing the results of partial queries produced by a fleet of serverless functions.